maybenotconnor/maybenotconnor-hugo-webpage/content/films/index.md

 A Killer Hand was a warm-up project for a few more films to be made.
 It is a parody of Casino Royale.
 There was no script, and the film has many technical flaws as well.
 The final product is amusing and was a fun experience for all involved.
 {{< youtube OO6NhxRB1qI>}}

-## Hapier Home
+## Happier Home
-Happier Home was Connor's final project for his only filmmaking class, produced almost entirely alone.
+Happier Home was Connor's final project for his only filmmaking class in college, produced entirely alone.
 The prompt was a character attempting to make a change in their life without any dialogue.
 Production was done over a weekend and the script was written in a day.
 {{< youtube _OJftCRZ-uo>}}

 ## Slim Jim